Elliott 803: History

+One model was used to interface with a facsimile of the American Field Artillery Digital Automatic Computer FADAC for trials by the British Royal Artillery in the production of howitzer firing data.
+After successful trials the Army went on to commission the General Electric Company GEC to produce the Field Artillery Computer System Face for the Royal Artillery.

 The Elliott 803 was the computer used in the ISI-609, the world's first process or industrial control system, wherein the 803 was a data logger.
 It was used for this purpose at the US's first dual-purpose nuclear reactor, the N-Reactor.

 A significant number of British universities had an Elliott 803.

 Elliott subsequently developed (1963) the much faster, software compatible, Elliott 503.

 Two complete Elliott 803 computers survive.
 One is owned by the Science Museum in London but it is not on display to the public.
 The second is owned by The National Museum of Computing (TNMoC) at Bletchley Park, is fully functional, and can regularly be seen in operation by visitors to that museum.

 Hardware description

 The 803 is a transistorised, bit-serial machine; the 803B has more parallel paths internally.
 It uses ferrite magnetic-core memory in 4096 or 8192 words of 40 bits, comprising 39 bits of data with parity.
 The central processing unit (CPU) is housed in one cabinet with a height, width, and depth, of 56 by 66 by 16 in.
 Circuitry is based on printed circuit boards with the circuits being rather simple and most of the signalling carried on wires.
 There is a second cabinet about half the size used for the power supply, which is unusually based on a large nickel–cadmium battery with charger, an early form of uninterruptible power supply.
 A third cabinet (the same size as the power cabinet) holds the extra working store on machines with 8192 word stores.
 There is an operator's control console, Creed teleprinter and high-speed paper punched tape reader and punch for input/output, using 5-track Elliott telecode code, not Baudot.
 Tape is read at 500 characters per second and punched at 100 cps.